edbullen/DockerSpark245/README.md

 Jobs can be submitted to run against the cluster by running `spark-submit` from the jupyterlab container, which is installed in `/usr/local/bin` as part of the PySpark install in the Docker build for this image.

-A convenience wrapper script in `/opt/workspace/notebooks/jobs` called `spark-submit.sh` can be used to call the main `spark-submit` utility and get it to execute a PySpark Python script in the Spark cluster - EG:
+A wrapper script in `/opt/workspace/notebooks/jobs` called `spark-submit.sh` can be used to call the main `spark-submit` utility and get it to execute a PySpark Python script in the Spark cluster - EG:
 ```
 # Start a shell-session in the JupyterLab container
 docker exec -it jupyterlab bash